 5 original chalkboards

 hand hewn beams, ship lap in the addition, 2 of the 5 original chalkboards

 The plan is to convert the school house into a one bedroom, one bathroom “tiny house.”
 We are committed to retaining as much of the original character and features as possible, while at the same time making it able to function for modern day.
 The school house has no formal septic system (can you say chemical toilet?), no running water, and no modern electricity.
 For more details on the lengthy list of renovations check out the No Really….Now What?? post.

 chemical toilet and original fuse box

 We’re still working on the how.
 We have limited funds but a lot of passion and dedication.
 We’re rolling up our sleeves and doing as much of the labor as we can.
 This is truly a family affair, with my siblings, extended family, and friends pitching in.
-Check out the About Us page for a run-down of who’s who.
+See the About Us page for a run-down of who’s who.

 one of my favorite photos of the rear of the school house